-The Moodle Online Weekly Discussion also begins during the third week of the quarter.
+The Canvas Online Weekly Discussion also begins during the third week of the quarter.

 For those students wishing to avoid the online portion of the class, you can choose the 50 hrs/credit option and submit a Mid-Term Paper as an alternative.
 (It is due halfway through the quarter.)

-All the rest of the assignments, the Supervisor Evaluation, the Student Self-Evaluation,Timesheet and Final Summary Paper are all due on the final Tuesday of the quarter.
+All the rest of the assignments, the Supervisor Evaluation, the Student Self-Evaluation,Timesheet and Final Resume Paper are all due on the Friday before finals week.

 This is a graded class and there are 100 points possible.
 The standard SVC grade breakdown is shown in the syllabus along with the points to be earned with each assignment.
 Pay close attention to this section in your syllabus because below each assignment listing, in smaller print are tips to avoid common ways students lose points on assignments.